After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Who is the New Orleans Saints coach?

-Sean Payton has been the head coach of the New Orleans Saints since 2006.
-Payton missed the 2012 through suspension, rejoining the team the following year.
+Dennis Allen has been the head coach of the New Orleans Saints since 2022.

 Do the New Orleans Saints play tonight?